-Microsoft® Office Basics: 0.5 credits - Designed for beginning high school students, this course introduces students to the three major Microsoft Office programs: PowerPoint, Word, and Excel.
-All three programs are relevant to a student's ability to communicate, present, and organize data into a logical format.
+Microsoft® Office Basics: 0.25 credits - Designed for high school students, this course introduces students to the four major Microsoft Office programs: PowerPoint, Word, Outlook and Excel.
+All four programs are relevant to a student's ability to communicate, present, and organize data into a logical format.
 They help set the student for success in conveying their information appropriately and is a necessary 21st Century skill for today's job market.
 Associated Pathways: Business and Entrepreneurship.
+Prerequisites: Middle School Technology Basics, High School Technology Basics, or another Computer Science course.